Peppebalzanoo/SDL3-tutorials-cpp/README.md

 2. **Progress through Tutorial 02** to learn about textures and extensions
 3. **Continue with Tutorial 03** for input handling
 4. **Complete Tutorial 04** for advanced graphics techniques
+5. **Finish with Tutorial 05** for sprite sheet manipulation and scaling

 Each tutorial builds upon concepts from previous ones, creating a solid foundation for SDL3 development.